Data Centers in Solothurn

 Power Analysis

-Average Cost Of Power: Industrial power costs in the region are estimated between CHF 0.18 and CHF 0.24/kWh, as of September 2025.
-While not the cheapest in Europe, the price reflects exceptional grid stability and a high percentage of clean energy from hydroelectric and nuclear sources.
+Average Cost Of Power: Industrial power costs in the region are estimated between CHF 0.18 and CHF 0.23/kWh as of September 2025.
+While higher than in some European markets, this price reflects the exceptional reliability of the Swiss grid and its significant reliance on clean energy sources.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: The area serves the Espace Mittelland region, strategically located between the major economic centers of Bern and Zurich.
-It supports industries ranging from precision manufacturing and med-tech to financial services that require secure, local data hosting.
+Proximity To Key Business Districts: Solothurn is strategically located in the Swiss Plateau, providing excellent access to the key economic centers of Bern and Zurich.
+It is particularly well-suited for industries in precision manufacturing, med-tech, and financial services that require secure, secondary IT sites.

-Regional Market Reach: From Solothurn, digital services can effectively reach the entire Swiss population of over 8.7 million, as well as adjacent markets in Germany, France, and Italy, making it a strong base for pan-European service delivery.
+Regional Market Reach: From Solothurn, digital services can effectively reach the entire Swiss population of over 8.7 million.
+Its central location also provides low-latency access to adjacent markets in Germany, France, and Italy.

 Natural Disaster Risk